cosmos/sdk-tutorials/academy/0.0-B9lab-Blockchains/2_public.md

 </HighlightBox>

 Another significant work arose in 1994, when computer scientist Nick Szabo first described the concept of [smart contracts](http://www.fon.hum.uva.nl/rob/Courses/InformationInSpeech/CDROM/Literature/LOTwinterschool2006/szabo.best.vwh.net/smart.contracts.html).
 It is important to recognize that Szabo's intent was to minimize the need for trusted intermediaries.
-In 1998 he proposed BitGold, a conceptual predecessor to Bitcoin as he argued for a decentralized digital currency.
+In 1998 he proposed BitGold, a conceptual predecessor to Bitcoin, as he argued for a decentralized digital currency.
 In both, Proof-of-Work (PoW) is used as a consensus algorithm to solve cryptographic puzzles in a peer-to-peer (P2P) network with Byzantine Fault Tolerance.
 The solutions are also linked by a "hash chain".
 Although BitGold was never implemented, many perceive it as being the direct ancestor of Bitcoin.

 <HighlightBox type="tip">